wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-backup.md

 <a name="whatsbackedup"></a>
 ## What gets backed up
-Web Apps can back up the following information:
+web sites can back up the following information:

-* Web app configuration
+* web site configuration
-* Web app file content
+* web site file content
-* Any SQL Server or MySQL databases connected to your app (you can choose which ones to include in the backup)
+* Any Azure SQL atabases or MySQL databases connected to your app (you can choose which ones to include in the backup)

 This information is backed up to the Azure storage account and container that you specify.